videojs/http-streaming/docs/glossary.md

 **Media Playlist**: This is a manifest that represents a single rendition or media stream of the source.

-**Master Playlist Controller**: This acts as the main controller for the playback engine.
+**Playlist Controller**: This acts as the main controller for the playback engine.
 It interacts with the SegmentLoaders, PlaylistLoaders, PlaybackWatcher, etc.

-**Playlist Loader**: This will request the source and load the master manifest.
+**Playlist Loader**: This will request the source and load the main manifest.
 It is also instructed by the ABR algorithm to load a media playlist or wraps a media playlist if it is provided as the source.
 There are more details about the playlist loader [here](./arch.md).

 **DASH Playlist Loader**: This will do as the PlaylistLoader does, but for DASH sources.
 It also handles DASH specific functionaltiy, such as refreshing the MPD according to the minimumRefreshPeriod and synchronizing to a server clock.